LaCoro/ConsumerFlutterApp/README.md

 * Wait for comments or changes requested
 * Wait for get merged your PR

+## How to configure the backend

+LaCoro uses [back4app](https://www.back4app.com/) as backend as service.
+You need to have a back4app account or create a new one to configure your instance of the LaCoro backend.
+Then, you need to go to the LaCoro public [DB](https://www.back4app.com/database/admin7/lacoro) and clone that into your back4app account.

+After that, you will be able to get the keys to establishing a connection for the Consumer App and Admin App with your brand new backend.

 ---
 ## Try it out!
 <a href='https://play.google.com/store/apps/details?id=co.lacoro.consumer'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/></a>